Wide Reads

 — The Conscientious One

-Context: Accusing the magician of using beautiful words to trap people
+Context: Accusing the magician of using beautiful words to trap free spirits in old mental cages

-Reveals how even inspiring-sounding messages can be designed to keep people dependent and stuck.
-The most dangerous prisons are the ones that feel like sanctuaries.
+Reveals how even inspiring-sounding messages can be designed to keep people dependent and stuck; the most dangerous prisons are the ones that feel like sanctuaries and make you want to stay.

 In Today's Words:

-"Fear: that is man's original and fundamental feeling; through fear everything is explained, original sin and original virtue"
+"For fear—that is man’s original and fundamental feeling; through fear everything is explained, original sin and original virtue."

 — The Conscientious One

-Context: Arguing that fear is the root of human nature
+Context: Arguing that fear is the root of all human nature, including both our worst and best behaviors

-Presents the pessimistic view that humans are fundamentally driven by avoiding danger rather than seeking growth.
-This becomes the position Zarathustra will challenge.
+Presents the pessimistic view that humans are fundamentally driven by avoiding danger rather than seeking growth; this becomes the position Zarathustra challenges with his counterargument about courage.

 In Today's Words: